tcho-Luminary/burst-AI-Backend/README.md

-# Bursting pine.
-AI Backend
+# Burst AI Backend

 Stuff like the Knowledge Base are stored here!
-Bursting pine ai fork of pine ai
+Burst ai fork of pine ai